yachamvinay/SpringBootSecurityUsingJWT/README.md

     - Open new tab in Postman and pass the param values as uname and password and give the url as below

         **http://localhost:8080/login**

-    -If you gave the correcr credentials then it will give 200 OK as response.
+    - If you gave the correcr credentials then it will give 200 OK as response.